corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 All the nodes must use the same set of network parameters.
 These are a set of constants that guarantee interoperability between the nodes.
 Typically, the HTTP network map distributes the network parameters to the nodes, which download them automatically.
 You can also generate network parameters locally.

-You can use the network bootstrapper to scan all the node configurations in a common directory to generate the network parameters file.
+You can use the Network Bootstrapper to scan all the node configurations in a common directory to generate the network parameters file.
 The bootstrapper then copies the network parameters file to all the nodes' directories.
 It also copies each node's `node-info` file to all the other nodes, which makes them visible to each other.

 ## Bootstrap a test network